ashwin2507/WineSense/README.md

 ## License

-`WineSense` was created using Dash visualization by Jenit Jain.
+`WineSense` was created using Dash visualization by Ashwin Babu.
 It is licensed under the terms of the [MIT license](LICENSE).

 ## References